Continuity of asymptotic entropy on wreath products

 There are several families of groups to which Theorem \ref{thm: convergence of harmonic measures} applies.
 In particular, we obtain the following. \begin{cor} Let $G$ be a countable group, and let $\mu$, $\{\mu_k\}_{k\ge 1}$ be non-degenerate probability measures on $G$.
 Assume that $\lim_{k\to \infty}\mu_k(g)=\mu(g)$ for each $g\in G$, and that $\lim_{k\to \infty}H(\mu_k)=H(\mu)$.
-Consider any of the following situations. \begin{enumerate} \item $G$ is acylindrically hyperbolic and the probability measures $\mu$, $\{\mu_k\}_{k\ge 1}$ have finite entropy. \item $G$ is a Zariski dense discrete subgroup of an algebraic group and $\mu$, $\{\mu_k\}_{k\ge 1}$ have finite entropy and a finite logarithmic moment. \item $G$ is a discrete group of isometries of a $\mathrm{CAT}(0)$ space such that the action of $G$ on $X$ is proper and cocompact, $G$ has a rank one element, and the measures $\mu$, $\{\mu_k\}_{k\ge 1}$, have a finite first moment. \item $G$ is a discrete group of isometries of a finite dimensional $\mathrm{CAT}(0)$ cube complex, and the measures $\mu$, $\{\mu_k\}_{k\ge 1}$ have finite entropy and a finite logarithmic moment. \end{enumerate} Then, $\lim_{k\to \infty}h(\mu_k)=h(\mu)$. \end{cor} We refer to Subsection \ref{subsection: applications} for the definitions of the terms appearing in the statement.
-The case of acylindrically hyperbolic groups is not new: it has already been proved in \cite[Theorem F]{Choi2024}, and also independently by Joshua Frisch and Anna Erschler in unpublished work.
+Consider any of the following situations. \begin{enumerate} \item $G$ is acylindrically hyperbolic and the probability measures $\mu$, $\{\mu_k\}_{k\ge 1}$ have finite entropy. \item $G$ is a Zariski dense discrete subgroup of $\mathrm{SL}_d(\R)$ and $\mu$, $\{\mu_k\}_{k\ge 1}$ have finite entropy and a finite logarithmic moment. \item $G$ is a subgroup of isometries of a proper $\mathrm{CAT}(0)$ space $X$ such that the action of $G$ on $X$ is proper and cocompact, $G$ has a rank one element, and the measures $\mu$, $\{\mu_k\}_{k\ge 1}$, have a finite first moment. \item $G$ is a discrete subgroup of isometries of a finite dimensional $\mathrm{CAT}(0)$ cube complex $X$ such that the action of $G$ on $X$ is proper, and the measures $\mu$, $\{\mu_k\}_{k\ge 1}$ have finite entropy and a finite logarithmic moment. \end{enumerate} Then, $\lim_{k\to \infty}h(\mu_k)=h(\mu)$. \end{cor} We refer to Subsection \ref{subsection: applications} for the definitions of the terms appearing in the statement.
+The case of acylindrically hyperbolic groups is not new: it has already been proved in \cite[Theorem F]{Choi2024}, and also independently by Anna Erschler and Joshua Frisch in unpublished work.
 In the particular case of hyperbolic groups, the above was proved in \cite[Theorem 2]{ErschlerKaimanovich2013} and \cite[Theorem 2.9]{GouezelSebastienMatheusMacourant2018} with additional conditions on the moments of the measures.
 Our approach is different from the ones used in the previous references.
 The continuity of asymptotic entropy for the remaining cases of Corollary \ref{cor: applications} is new, even if one only considers step distributions $\mu$, $\{\mu_k\}_{k\ge 1}$ that are supported on a fixed finite generating subset of the group.